Jul 20-Jul 24, 2015

 For us to progress smoothly during the class week based out of MSU, 2 to 3 weeks of background reading and study are necessary.
 Pre-class week materials, including homework assignments, will be posted on the course’s Desire to Learn (D2L) website beginning June 15th.

-Classes will be based out of the Jack Creek Preserve near Big Sky, Montana.
+Field class will be based out of the Jack Creek Preserve.
 During the day, students will work cooperatively to gather data, photos and (optional) video clips in the field, then in the evenings will work together to link visual materials back to the data.
-The goal here is to create a virtual field trip for primary and secondary level students, illustrating every aspect of a simple descriptive natural history study, from initial observations, to (optional) hypothesis generation, to data gathering, to data summary and finally to drawing overall conclusions.
+The goal here is to create a virtual field trip for primary and secondary level students, illustrating every aspect of a simple descriptive natural history study, from initial observations, to hypothesis generation, to data gathering, to data summary and finally to drawing overall conclusions.
+In addition, there will be nightly lectures on concepts and topics relevant to alpine ecology, including island biogeography theory and climate change.

 Meeting Place and Times